Post Basic Bachelor in Nursing (PBBN): Career Path

 Vision:

-• To be a leader in providing advanced nursing education and preparing graduates to assume leadership roles in the healthcare industry.
+• To provide advanced nursing education and prepare graduates to assume leadership roles in the healthcare industry.

-• To promote excellence in nursing practice and patient care through the education of advanced practice nurses.
+• To promote excellence in nursing practice and patient care by educating advanced practice nurses.

-• To contribute to the advancement of the nursing profession and the healthcare industry as a whole.
+• To contribute to advancing the nursing profession and the healthcare industry.

 Eligibility